Let that sink in for a moment.

 "For the copywriter... in need of fodder for the quench-less hunger of "the swipe file" -- why scavenge rubble for morsels... when you can be expertly-guided to a banquet -- and gorge the abundance?
 Bumper Books is THAT feast... and the incomparable Henry Newrick is your expert guide.”
 Keita Hopkinson - copywriter

-On our main site (www.BumperBookOf.com) Classic Ads are priced at US$79.95 per volume, reducing to $47.97 after an ‘Action Taker’ 40% discount is applied.
+On our original site Classic Ads were priced at US$79.95 per volume, reducing to $47.97 after an ‘Action Taker’ 40% discount was applied.

-On this site we are testing an even lower price of just US$37.50 per volume for a limited period.
+On this site we have an even lower price of just US$37.50 per volume.

 Bought individually the total cost of all 6 volumes is a very reasonable $225.
-However when you purchase the entire set you pay only $147.
-This represents a further discount of approximately 35% on the already low price, working out at just $24.50 per book.
+However when you purchase the entire set you pay only $162.
+This represents a further discount of 28% on the already low price, working out at just $27.00 per book.
 When you order the complete set you also receive:

 My Life in Advertising – Claude Hopkins